 • WHAT TIPS CAN YOU GIVE TO ASPIRING CONVERSATIONAL DESIGNERS, OR TO PEOPLE WHO WANTS TO JOIN THIS PROFESSION?

-One thing is – follow people on LinkedIn and Twitter who are doing stuff in the field, because our community is really good about reposting webinars, podcasts, conversations like this one.
-There are also a ton of classes that you can take outside of any program, some of them are free and some of them cost money, but those tend to be higher value and more Hands-On learning, so self-educating is one.
+One thing is – follow people on LinkedIn and Twitter who are doing stuff in the field.
+That’s because our community is really good about reposting webinars, podcasts, conversations like this one.
+There are also a ton of classes that you can take outside of any program.
+Some of them are free and some aren’t, but those tend to be higher value and more Hands-On learning.
+So self-educating is one.

-Another one is actually building a project – even if you’re making them really simple prototype in BotSociety or Botmock, which are just prototyping programs.
-Even if you’re making a simple one with no code and doing a little bit of user testing, you’re going to learn a lot from that.
+Another one is actually building a project.
+Even if you’re making them really simple prototype in BotSociety or Botmock, which are just prototyping programs.
+Even if you’re making a simple one with no code and doing some user testing, you’ll learn a lot.
 So doing something on your own is definitely important.

 In terms of getting that first job?
-A lot of times smaller companies are looking for people who are really enthusiastic but also are able to wear a lot of hats.
-So I found that – I mean, that was my entry into the field – finding a start-up that was looking for someone to do a piece of the puzzle and then typically in a start-up, if you can demonstrate your value and if you’re a team player, your role can really expand – so that tends to be a good entry point for a lot of people.
+A lot of times smaller companies are looking for enthusiastic people who can also wear a lot of hats.
+So I found that – like in my case – find a start-up that’s looking for someone to do a piece of the puzzle.
+Then, if you can demonstrate your value and if you’re a team player, your role can really expand.
+So that tends to be a good entry point for a lot of people.

-• You’re teaching conversation design nowadays in Pratt Institute, how challenging is it to transfer this knowledge you have to the next generation?
+• You’re teaching conversation design nowadays in Pratt Institute. how challenging is it to transfer this knowledge to the next generation?

 It’s a pretty easy thing to get students excited about conversation design.
 The students that I teach are going to Pratt to get a graduate degree in UX.
-And so lucky for me, they’re already really interested in technology and design and so they’re super enthusiastic and very well prepared to take the course.
-Outside of Pratt, people are just so curious about these technologies, that it’s pretty easy to get people interested in them.
+And so lucky for me, they’re already really interested in technology and design.
+So they’re super enthusiastic and very well prepared to take the course.
+Outside of Pratt, people are just so curious about these technologies, it’s pretty easy to get people interested.